anmolthakur74/BloomWatch/README.md

 The frontend application is deployed and publicly accessible.

+The backend API for BloomWatch is deployed on Render.

 > Backend services are intentionally kept private and are not exposed publicly.
+> The frontend communicates with the backend through secure configuration, following standard production best practices for API security and access control.

 ---